 This card is 1% cashback earner with no annual fee.
 The best part is that it is available for people with fair or average credit.

-The overwhelming majority of applicants will need to sign a personal guarantee with the application.
+The overwhelming majority of applicants will need to sign a personal guarantee on the application.
 Typically, banks are unwilling to extend unsecured credit to small or new companies without a personal guarantee.
-However, medium to large companies with an established credit and more than 2 year old history and having more than $1mm in annual sales can avoid the guarantee.
+However, medium to large companies with an established credit and more than 2-year-old history and having more than $1mm in annual sales can avoid the guarantee.
 Still, most small business owners should assume the personal guarantee as a requirement.

 Same applies to reporting on an owner’s personal credit.

 Be aware that if you draw a large sum from your small business card, your personal score will take a hit because the debt to credit limit utilization will change.